 Notes

-- You may skip the homemade shallot rings for canned gluten free onion rings - bake according to package directions.
+- Feel free to swap the homemade shallot rings for canned gluten free onion rings – bake according to package directions.

 I made this for Thanksgiving since we have a dairy-free family member and OMG it is SO GOOD.
 I was worried about liking it since traditional green bean casserole is my fav part of the holiday but it was incredible.
 And I couldn’t stop eating the cream of mushroom soup that was leftover :) Thank you for creating this!